diff-use/WaterFlow/README.md

 # Environment Setup

-We use `uv` for our environment and package management, with python 3.10.
+We use `uv` for our environment and package management, with python 3.12.

+You can install the environemnt by running `uv sync` and running the scripts with `uv run python <script>`.
+Or if you want to install a fresh virtual environment from scratch, follow the steps below.

 Installing the environment: